 James M. Jacobs, Ph.D.

-Assistant Academic Dean and Professor of Philosophy
+Director of Philosophy Programs; Associate Academic Dean; Department Chair and Professor of Philosophy

 Dr. James Jacobs has had the honor of teaching at Notre Dame Seminary since 2003.
 He earned a B.A. in philosophy from Harvard University, an M.T.S. from the Franciscan School of Theology in Berkeley, and a Ph.D. in philosophy from Fordham University.
 He specializes in the thought of Thomas Aquinas, particularly natural law ethics.
 He approaches Thomistic realism not merely as an historical interest, but as a vibrant and intellectually fulfilling alternative to the decadent nominalism and relativism which characterize modern approaches to metaphysics, epistemology, ethics, politics, and natural theology.
 Dr. Jacobs has had articles published in such journals as the American Catholic Philosophical Quarterly, the International Philosophical Quarterly, Nova et Vetera, and the Heythrop Journal.